dyna-mis/dynaMIS/README.md

 * line(arrow): stabbing-line based 2-approximation algorithm

-Additionally, our framework supports the greedy optimization with the algorithms grid, gridk,line.
+Additionally, our framework supports the greedy optimization with the maximal independent set solver,i.e., grid, gridk, and line.
 The greedy versions drastically improve the solution quality, but typically at the cost of higher runtimes.

 # Installation